Politics of Puerto Rico: 2020s

+In April 2023, Puerto Rico's Status Act, which seeks to resolve its territorial status and relationship with the United States through a binding plebiscite at the federal level, was reintroduced in the House by Democrats.

+In 2020 and 2024 there were referendums on Statehood, in both cases a majority of favored Statehood.

 Political status

 In 1950, the U.S. Congress gave Puerto Ricans the right to organize a constitutional convention, contingent on the results of a referendum, where the electorate would determine if they wished to organize their own government pursuant to a constitution of their own choosing.
 Puerto Ricans expressed their support for this measure in a 1951 referendum, which gave voters a yes-or-no choice for the commonwealth status, defined as a 'permanent association with a federal union' but not choice for independence or statehood.
 A second referendum was held to ratify the constitution, which was adopted in 1952.

 Before approving the new constitution, the Constitutional Convention specified the name by which the body politic would be known.
 On February 4, 1952, the convention approved Resolution 22 which chose in English the word "Commonwealth", meaning a "politically organized community" or "state", which is simultaneously connected by a compact or treaty to another political system.
 The convention adopted a translation into Spanish of the term, inspired by the Irish saorstát (Free State) of "Estado Libre Asociado" (ELA) to represent the agreement adopted "in the nature of a compact" between the people of Puerto Rico and the U.S. literally translated into English, the phrase means "Associated Free State."

 In 1967, the Legislative Assembly tested the political interests of the Puerto Rican people by passing a plebiscite Act that allowed a vote on the status of Puerto Rico.
 This constituted the first plebiscite by the Legislature for a choice on three political status options.
 Puerto Rican leaders had lobbied for such an opportunity repeatedly, in 1898, 1912, 1914, 1919, 1923, 1929, 1932, 1939, 1943, 1944, 1948, 1956, and 1960.
 The Commonwealth option, represented by the PPD, won with an overwhelming majority of 60.4% of the votes.
 The Partido Republicano Puertorriqueño and the Puerto Rican Independence Party boycotted the plebiscite.

 After the plebiscite, efforts in the 1970s to enact legislation to address the status issue died in Congressional committees.
 In the 1993 plebiscite, in which Congress played a more substantial role, Commonwealth status was again upheld.
 In the 1998 plebiscite, all the options were rejected when 50.3% of voters chose the "none of the above" option, favoring the commonwealth status quo by default.